aeturrell/coding-for-economists/code-preliminaries.md

 Save the file.

 If you named this file with the extension `.py` then VS Code will recognise that it is Python code and you should see the name and version of Python pop up in the blue bar at the bottom of your VS Code window.
 Make sure that the version of Python displayed here is the Anaconda version that you just installed rather than one that comes built-in with your operating system (this is particularly an issue on Mac).
+If you have a fresh install of Anaconda's distribution of Python, you'll probably see something like `Python 3.8 64-bit ('base': conda)`.
 To change which Python version your code uses, click on the version shown in the blue bar and select the version you want.
-If you're using a fresh Anaconda install it will probably say `conda (base)` or similar words on the version you want.
-If you've just changed Python version, it can be a good idea to restart VS Code.
+If you've just changed Python version, it can be a good idea to restart VS Code so that all the versions of Python on your system are picked up by it.

 When you press save, you may get messages about installing extra packages or making Pylance your default language server; just go with VS Code's suggestions here, except the one about the terminal, which you can say no to.

 Alright, shall we actually run some code?
 Select/highlight the `print('Hello world!')` text you typed in the file and right-click to bring up some options including 'Run Selection/Line in Terminal' and `Run Selection/Line in Interactive Window'.
 Because VS Code is a richly featured IDE, there are lots of options for how to run the file.
-Let's try both of the main ways: the terminal and the interactive window.
+Let's try both of the main ways: the "terminal" (more on what that is later) and the interactive window.

-To run the code in the **terminal**, right-click and select 'Run Python file in terminal'.
+To run the code in the terminal, right-click and select 'Run Python file in terminal'.
 This will bring up a new panel (called a terminal) *within* Visual Studio Code that runs your entire script from top to bottom-and you should see 'Hello World!' pop up!

 The other way of working, with the interactive window, will be much more familiar to anyone who has used Stata or Matlab and is much more suited to the way economists tend to work because it doesn't require you to write the whole script, start to finish, ahead of time.
 Instead, you can jam, changing code as you go, (re-)running it line by line.
 To run the code in an interactive window, **right-click and select 'Run Selection/Line in Interactive Window'**.
 This should cause a new 'interactive' panel to appear within Visual Studio Code, and only the selected line will execute within it.